Goosebumps (2023 TV series)

 Goosebumps is an American supernatural horror television series developed by Rob Letterman and Nicholas Stoller for Disney+ and Hulu.
 It is based on the book series by R. L. Stine.
 The series abandons the episodic anthology format of the 1995 television series to focus on a serialized style of storytelling instead, changing storylines from season to season instead of episode to episode while still featuring some of the existing Goosebumps monsters and items episodically.

 The series was first announced in 2020 to be in development by Sony Pictures Television alongside Original Film and Scholastic Entertainment, all of whom previously developed the films Goosebumps (2015) and Goosebumps 2: Haunted Halloween (2018), based on the books.
 Letterman, the first film's director, was hired by 2022 to write and produce the series alongside Stoller.
 Letterman also directed the pilot episode.

 Goosebumps was released on October 13, 2023, on Disney+ and Hulu simultaneously as a part of the "Hallowstream" and "Huluween" streaming blocks, respectively.
 It received mixed reviews from critics.
 In February 2024, the series was renewed for a second season, titled Goosebumps: The Vanishing, which premiered on Disney+ and Hulu on January 10, 2025.
 In August 2025, the series was canceled after two seasons.

+The series received nineteen Children's and Family Emmy Award nominations throughout its two seasons.